apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 The diagram below illustrates both concepts:

-{% img /img/retention-expiry.png 80 %}
+{% include figure.html src="/img/retention-expiry.png" alt="Message retention and expiry" width="80" %}

 With message retention, shown at the top, a <span style="color: #89b557;">retention policy</span> applied to all topics in a {% popover namespace %} dicates that some messages are durably stored in Pulsar even though they've already been acknowledged.
 Acknowledged messages that are not covered by the retention policy are <span style="color: #bb3b3e;">deleted</span>.
 Without a retention policy, *all* of the <span style="color: #19967d;">acknowledged messages</span> would be deleted.